DisplacedHiggs/NJetsEstimate/README.md

 # NJetsEstimate
-code for background estimate designed to run at the LPC
+Code for background estimate designed to run at the LPC

 # Running Instructions: